Yoko Ono: Political activism, social media and public appreciation

 On Valentine's Day 2003, which was the eve of the Iraqi invasion by the US and UK, Ono heard about a couple, Andrew and Christine Gale, who were holding a love-in protest in their tiny bedroom in Addingham, West Yorkshire.
 She phoned them and said, "It's good to speak to you.
 We're supporting you.
 We're all sisters together."
 The couple said that songs like "Give Peace a Chance" and "Imagine" inspired their protest.
 In 2004, Ono remade her song "Everyman.....
 Everywoman....." to support same-sex marriage, releasing remixes that included "Every Man Has a Man Who Loves Him" and "Every Woman Has a Woman Who Loves Her".

 In August 2011, she made the documentary film about the Bed-ins Bed Peace available for free on YouTube, and as part of her website "Imagine Peace".

 In January 2013, the 79-year-old Ono, along with Sean Lennon and Susan Sarandon, took to rural Pennsylvania in a bus under the banner of the Artists Against Fracking group she and Sean created with Mark Ruffalo in August 2012 to protest against hydraulic fracturing.
 Other group members include Lady Gaga and Alec Baldwin.

-Ono promotes her art and shares inspirational messages and images through a robust and active Twitter, Instagram, and Facebook presence.
+Ono promotes her art and shares messages and images through Twitter, Instagram, and Facebook.
 In April 2014 her Twitter followers reached 4.69 million, while her Instagram followers exceeded 99,000.
 Her tweets are short instructional poems, comments on media and politics, and notes about performances.

 In 1987, Ono travelled to Moscow to participate in the "International Forum for a Nuclear-free World and for the Survival of Mankind".
 She also visited Leningrad, where she met with members of the local John Lennon memorial club.
 Among these members was Kolya Vasin, who was considered the biggest Beatles fan in the Soviet Union.

 Public appreciation of Ono's work has shifted over time and was helped by a retrospective at a Whitney Museum branch in 1989 and the 1992 release of the six-disc box set Onobox.
 Retrospectives of her artwork have also been presented at the Japan Society in New York City in 2001, in Bielefeld, Germany, and the UK in 2008, Frankfurt, and Bilbao, Spain, in 2013 and The Museum of Modern Art in New York City in 2015.
 She received a Golden Lion Award for lifetime achievement from the Venice Biennale in 2009 and the 2012 Oskar Kokoschka Prize, Austria's highest award for applied contemporary art.

 In January 2021, Ono was one of the founders of The Coda Collection, a service that launched in the U.S. via Amazon Prime Video Channels on February 18, 2021, the day Ono turned 88.
 The Coda Collection will feature a slew of music documentaries and concert films.
 Jim Spinello will run The Coda Channel.
 Yoko Ono added, "John Lennon was always on the cutting edge of music and culture.
 The Coda Collection will be a new way for fans to connect on a deeper level."